-In 2003, an ESPAD survey, (6 149 sample size) for those aged 15–16 years, has been conducted in six metropolitan cities (Adana, Ankara, Diyarbakır, İstanbul, İzmir and Samsun).
-According to the result of this study, 5 % of the sample reported the use inhalants at least once in their life (lifetime prevalence), 4 % cannabis, 2 % ecstasy, 2 % heroin, and 2 % cocaine.
-Last-year prevalence for cannabis use was reported by 5 % and last-month prevalence by 3 % of the students.
+In 2003 a European School Survey Project on Alcohol and Other Drugs (ESPAD) study with a sample size of 6 149 young people aged 15–16 was conducted in six metropolitan cities (Adana, Ankara, Diyarbakır, İstanbul, İzmir and Samsun).
+The study found a lifetime prevalence of 5 % for inhalants, 4 % for cannabis, 2 % for ecstasy, 2 % for heroin and 2 % for cocaine.
+Last year prevalence for cannabis use was reported by 5 % of the students, and last month prevalence by 3 %.

-Universal drug prevention in Turkish schools falls under the responsibility of the Ministry of Education and on a local level, provincial steering committees chaired by deputy governors have been established to prepare action plans in line with the needs of their provinces.
+The Ministry of Education has responsibility for universal drug prevention in Turkish schools.
+At the local level, provincial steering committees chaired by deputy governors have been established to prepare action plans in line with the needs of their provinces.

-The main prevention programmes undertaken in Turkey focus on increasing awareness of drugs and dissemination of information; however, some initiatives to increase individual and social skills among young people; and to reinforce environments that may deter drug-taking among vulnerable populations have been recently launched.
+The main prevention programmes undertaken in Turkey focus on increasing people’s awareness of drugs and the dissemination of information.
+Some initiatives have recently been launched that aim to increase individual and social skills among young people and to support environments that may deter drug taking among vulnerable populations.

-No research studies on effectiveness and outcomes of prevention interventions have been undertaken yet.
+No research studies have yet been undertaken on the effectiveness and outcomes of prevention interventions.

 View ‘Prevention profile’ for additional information.

-In 2009, a population size estimate of problem opiate users was performed using the mortality multiplier method.
-The study suggests that there are around 17 392 opiate users (lowest estimate 15 197; highest estimate 36 246) which correspondents to a rate of 0.3 opiate users per 1 000 population aged 15–64.
+A population size estimate of problem opioid users has been performed annually in Turkey since 2007, using the mortality multiplier method.
+The most recent study, from 2011, suggested that there were around 12 733 opioid users (range: 11 126 to 26 537), which corresponds to a rate of 0.3 opioid users per 1 000 population aged 15–64.

-Treatment demand data in Turkey is provided by the Directorate-General for Treatment Services of the Ministry of Health.
-In 2010, data are reported from 15 out of 22 inpatient treatment centres.
-The data from outpatient services are not reported due to limited staff resources and lack of appropriate data collection tools for these settings.
+Treatment demand data in Turkey is provided by the Directorate-General for Health Services of the Ministry of Health.
+In 2012 data were reported from 18 of 22 inpatient treatment centres.
+The data from outpatient services were not reported due to limited staff resources and lack of appropriate data collection tools for these settings.

-The implementation of drug-related treatment in Turkey falls under the responsibility of the state, where the Science Committee for Methods of Drug Addiction treatment is responsible for the national coordination of drug-related treatment.
+The implementation of drug-related treatment in Turkey falls under the responsibility of the state, and the Science Committee for Methods of Drug Addiction Treatment is responsible for its national coordination.
 The main tasks of this committee are to monitor, accredit and evaluate treatment services.

 The treatment is provided through the Alcohol-Substance Addiction Research, Therapy and Education Centres (AMATEMs), psychiatric clinics of public hospitals under the Ministry of Health, and university-based treatment units.
-In 2010, a total of 22 treatment units are active.
-The funding for drug treatment services is mainly provided by the state through health or social insurance funds, or is compensated by state in special occasions, or covered by the social solidarity fund.
+In 2012 there were 25 active inpatient and outpatient treatment units, and there are plans to increase the number of units in the future.
+The majority of drug-related treatment services take place in inpatient settings.
+Funding for drug-treatment services is mainly provided by the state through health or social insurance funds.

 View ‘Treatment profile’ for additional information.

-According to the Turkish Penal Code, which came into force in 2005, it no longer criminalises consumption per se, but outlines prison sentences of one to two years for those who buy, receive or possess drugs for personal use; there is also the option of treatment and/or probation for up to three years.
+The Turkish Penal Code, which came into force in 2005, no longer criminalises consumption per se, but sets prison sentences of one to two years for those who buy, receive or possess drugs for personal use; there is also the option of treatment and/or probation of up to three years.
 If addicts refuse treatment or do not comply with probation requirements, the courts can decide on sentencing.
-There is also the possibility of judicial supervision rather than arrest under the Penal Procedure Code, for manufacture and dealing with drugs (Article 188), with a maximum possible sentence of three years.
-For any offence committed under the influence of drugs, there is no penalty for an offender who could not comprehend or control his actions (this exemption will not apply if the drugs were taken deliberately).
-Instead, such offenders and those posing a serious threat to society due to addiction, may be sent to a secure institution for treatment and protection.
-The Turkish Civil Code, however, has provisions which may restrain activity or place drug users in a health or educational institution or detain in a case his/her drug use poses a significant threat in term of safety and security to others.
+Judicial supervision rather than arrest is also available for the manufacture of and dealing in drugs, under the Penal Procedure Code (Article 188), with a maximum possible sentence of three years.
+For any offence committed under the influence of drugs there is no penalty for an offender who could not comprehend or control his actions (although this exemption does not apply if the drugs were taken deliberately).
+Instead, such offenders and those posing a serious threat to society due to their addiction may be sent to a secure institution for treatment and protection.
+However, the Turkish Civil Code has provisions that may restrain activity or place drug users in a health or educational institution or in detention in cases where their drug use poses a significant threat to the safety and security of others.

-Production and import or export of drugs are punished by a minimum sentence of 10 years, and sale or supply by a sentence of 5–10 years.
-In this case, punishments are linked to drug type, with a specific requirement to increase the above sentences by 50 % if the drugs involved are cocaine, heroin, morphine or morphine base; a similar increase is obliged for involvement of organised crime, or individuals in positions linked to legal trade such as doctors, pharmacists, health officers, etc.
+Production and import or export of drugs are punished by a minimum sentence of 10 years, and sale or supply by a sentence of 5–15 years.
+In this case, punishments are linked to drug type, with a specific requirement to increase these sentences by 50 % if the drugs involved are cocaine, heroin, morphine or morphine base; a similar increase is imposed in cases where organised crime is involved, or where those convicted held positions linked to legal trades, such as doctors, pharmacists, health officers, etc.

 View ‘National drug strategies’ for additional information.

-Recent drug-related studies mentioned in the 2011 Turkish National report mainly focused on aspects related to the consequences of drug use, but studies on responses to the drug situation and on prevalence of drug use are also mentioned.
+Recent drug-related studies mentioned in the 2013 Turkish National report mainly focus on aspects related to supply and markets but responses to the drug situation and prevalence incidence and patterns of drug use have also been mentioned.